JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - If it is a reply then it should also include the parent above
 - Sort replies by likes and number of comments if likes are the same and then by newest
 - Invalidate the fetch request so that the new reply shows up #DONE
-- Show number of replies below each reply and fetch them upon clicking on the show more banner
+- Show number of replies below each reply and fetch them upon clicking on the show more banner without loading a new page
 ###### The relations for the replies are not being fetched as they are not included in post.replies
 - Lines between the profile pictures and no borders for replies
 - The feed should be all the replies that the user has posted